Chase Claypool Player Prop Bets for NFL Week 12 | Pittsburgh vs. Cincinnati 11/28/2021

 - Claypool has caught a touchdown pass versus the Bengals once, and had multiple TDs in that game.

-- The 269.7 yards per game the Bengals are giving up through the air makes them the NFL's 23rd-ranked pass defense.
+- The Bengals are allowing 269.7 passing yards per game this season, the NFL's 23rd-ranked pass defense.

-- The Bengals have allowed 13 touchdowns through the air (1.3 per game).
-They are third in the NFL in that category.
+- At 1.3 passing TDs conceded per game, the Bengals defense is ranked third in the NFL.

 Recent Performances

-- In last week's game against the Chargers, Claypool was targeted nine times and racked up five catches for 93 yards (18.6 yards per catch).
+- In last week's outing against the Chargers, Claypool was targeted nine times, totaling 93 yards on five receptions (averaging 18.6 yards per grab).

+- Claypool has 123 receiving yards on eight catches (14 targets) during his last three games, averaging 41.0 yards per game.

 Claypool's Pittsburgh Teammates